asd-noor/vivasoft-blogs/go-effective-concurrency/blog.md

 As previously mentioned, it's extremely easy to write concurrent programmes in Go.
 All you need to remember is the keyword `go` and call a function.
-It magically spawns the threads (goroutines) as needed and do the work, no need to create and manage the threads manually.
+It magically spawns the goroutines as needed and do the work, no need to create and manage the threads manually.

 Let's see some shiny code.